AkCodes23/AkCodes23/README.md

 <h3 align="left">Experience:</h3>
 <p>
-  <strong>Robotics Intern at ARTpark IISC Bangalore:</strong> Worked in the field of perception for quadruped robotic automation.<br>
+  <strong>Robotics Intern at ARTPARK IISC Bangalore:</strong> Worked in the field of perception for quadruped robotic automation.<br>

   <strong>Undergraduate Research Assistant, MIT Manipal:</strong> Working in the field of machine learning under the Department of Computer Science and Engineering.
 </p>